-"You want to prioritise listening and achieve the right balance of confidence and humility.
-These are the candidates who stand out."
-Thrive in all conditions "Whether it's an online interview with the line manager or an in-person interview with the HR manager, every situation is different.
-It's important to be well prepared so you can thrive in all conditions."
+Whether it's a Skype interview with the line manager or an in-person interview with the HR manager, every situation is different.
+It's important to be well prepared so you can thrive in all conditions.

-Making that online interview count Most of us use video calls as a way to stay in touch with family and friends, so we think of it as a relaxed, social form of communication.
-However this is not the case when it comes to online interviews - you need to treat them with the same professionalism as an in-person interview.
+MAKING THAT SKYPE INTERVIEW COUNT Most of us use Skype as a way to stay in touch with family and friends, so we think of it as a relaxed, social form of communication.
+However this is not the case when it comes to Skype interviews - you need to treat them with the same professionalism as an in-person interview.
 For example, make sure you dress professionally (and fully), as you never know when you may need to get up during the interview and you don't want to have your pyjama bottoms on display.

-Prepare your space You wouldn't expect to attend an interview in a badly lit, noisy room filled with distractions, so why do it for a skype interview?
+PREPARE YOUR SPACE You wouldn't expect to attend an interview in a badly lit, noisy room filled with distractions, so why do it for a Skype interview?
 It's much easier for an interviewer to concentrate on you if they can see and hear you clearly, without distractions or interruptions.
-Here are top tips from our experts on preparing your interview space:

-Tidy up - make sure your background is clean, tidy and uncluttered, as interviewers will look at your environment to get clues about who you are.
+Here are top tips from our experts on preparing your interview space: Tidy up - Make sure your background is clean, tidy and uncluttered, as interviewers will look at your environment to get clues about who you are.
 The interviewer doesn't want to see your laundry in the background.
-Light it up - you won't come across as your best self if your face is in the shadows.
+Light it up - You won't come across as your best self if your face is in the shadows.
 Ideally choose a room with a lot of natural light, but if that's not possible, then put a lamp beside your laptop and adjust it until your face is illuminated on the screen.
-Shut it up - turn off your mobile phone and shut doors and windows to block out background noise.
+Shut it up - Turn off your mobile phone and shut doors and windows to block out background noise.
 It's also worth telling people in your vicinity that you're being interviewed and you don't want to be interrupted.
 Try to avoid having people walking behind you during the interview, as this is an unnecessary distraction that takes the attention away from you.
-Technical checks Online interviews require extra preparation as you need to ensure all the technology is working.
+TECHNICAL CHECKS Skype interviews require extra preparation as you need to ensure all the technology is working.
 Knowing that you've tested everything in advance will reduce your stress on the day and ensure you don't become easily flustered.
 Here are a few things to bear in mind: